Site Overlay

 Patient Evaluation: Conduct interviews and assessments to determine patients’ needs and the specific requirements for their artificial devices.

-Design and Fabrication: Based on a physician’s prescription, design and create custom prosthetics, using materials to build the device.
+Design and Fabrication: Based on a physician’s prescription, design and fabricate custom prosthetics using the required materials.

 Fitting and Adjustments: Fit the device on the patient, test its function and comfort, and make necessary adjustments.